danbev/learning-openssl/notes/openssl_init_crypto_issue.md

 ```

 If we look in `crypto/init.c` we can see that there is a call using
-the ONCE_ALT macro which is using `config` control value.
+the RUN_ONCE_ALT macro which is using `config` control value.
 Notice that the
 same control value is also used for both of the following calls to
 `ossl_init_config`:
 ```c